 Once a qualifying tract is enrolled, smaller tracts may “piggy-back” onto the qualifying tract, provided both are in the same use.

 The qualifying agricultural or horticultural tract must produce an average of $1,000 of gross income per year.
 Along with initial application, 3 previous years of income must be provided.

 Typically, land assessed for present-use value will be 10%-50% of market value.

-A property may be removed from the Present-Use Value program if any one of the requirements (ownership, size, income, sound management) is not met.
-A property may also be removed voluntarily or removed if the compliance review forms, along with necessary information, isn’t returned to the Tax Office.
-When a property is removed from the program, the amount of taxes that was deferred for the current year and previous 3 years will come due with interest.
+A property may be removed from the Present-Use Value program if any one of the four requirements (ownership, size, income, or sound management) is not met.
+A property may also be removed voluntarily or removed if the compliance review forms, along with necessary information, are not returned to the Tax Office.
+When a property is removed from the program, the amount of taxes that were deferred for the current year and previous 3 years will come due with interest.

 Note: “Current year” refers to the year the property is removed or disqualified.

 The owner must continually meet the requirements of the program.
 The Catawba County Tax Office periodically reviews properties for compliance with the program’s requirements.
 Additional information may be required at that time.
 Additionally, the owner must notify the Tax Office if there is a change in use of the property.

 The Catawba County Tax Office will periodically mail out Compliance Review forms.
 Agricultural and horticultural tracts will require production and income verification.
 Forestry tracts will require information that the management plan is being actively followed.
 A field visit may occur to verify information.
 The forms and requested information must be returned to the Catawba County Tax Office to avoid disqualification from the program.